Chicken and Broccoli, beef and broccoli, shrimp and broccoli, seems a natural combination for stir fry recipes. And easy for a weeknight meal.

 - 3 tablespoons vegetable oil

-- 5 to 6 cups broccoli, trimmed sliced stalks and medium florets (keep the 2 cuts separate)
+- 5 cups fresh broccoli trimmed and sliced, stalks and florets into medium pieces (keep the 2 cuts separate)

 - 1 tablespoon hoisin sauce